Tuck into Hawaiian favorites, like the malasada, something between a donut hole and a jelly donut. (Photo: Alamy)

 Pigs from the early Polynesians and cattle from later European colonialists added new protein sources.
 And the military influence during WWII explains how Spam became a local staple.

-Local food isn’t fussy, but that doesn’t mean it’s simple.
+Local Hawaiian cuisine isn’t fussy, but that doesn’t mean it’s simple.
 And you can eat local at any number of drive-ins and low-key cafés, but that doesn’t mean you won’t find local chefs finding ways to make local food in an upscale way.
-Local food isn’t always good for you, but it’s always good, and it’s uniquely Hawaiian.
+Some of the best food in Hawaii isn’t always good for you, but it’s always good, and it’s uniquely Hawaiian.

-A note: This is just a starter guide.
+A note: This is just a starter guide to traditional Hawaiian food.
 The best way to find great local food to try is to ask a local, of course.
 And don’t overlook the supermarket; the shelves at the grocery nearest your hotel are lined with things to try.
 Poke from the deli case, manapua and sweet bread from the bakery, dried fruit in tangy hi ling powder — give them all a try.

-Invented by a Kauai local, this snack is a slice of grilled spam on top of a block of sushi rice wrapped in a belt of nori (seaweed).
+Invented by a Kauai local, this Hawaiian cuisine is a savory snack of grilled spam on top of a block of sushi rice wrapped in a belt of nori (seaweed).
 It’s ubiquitous in gas stations and by supermarket checkout stands and … everywhere.
 Da Kitchen on Maui makes a Spam musubi that’s breaded and deep fried for a crunchy outer coating and can convert even the most reluctant Spam skeptic.

 Something between a donut hole and a jelly donut, the malasada is a Portuguese fried-dough treat.
 Leonard’s Bakery on the south end of Honolulu is a mainstay.
-They’ve been in business since the 1950s.
-Like at TEX (on the highway above Honoka’a on Hawaii Island), they make them while you wait.
+They’ve been in business since the 1950s serving up traditional Hawaiian food Like at TEX (on the highway above Honoka’a on Hawaii Island), they make them while you wait.
 The fillings change — you’ll find passion fruit, haupia (a coconut pudding) or basic chocolate.
 No matter where you go, make sure the masaladas are made while you wait.

 At its most basic, a plate lunch includes some kind of meat with two starchy sides and a wink at a salad — a pile of shredded iceberg lettuce with a splatter of Thousand Island dressing.
-But plate lunch is quintessential Hawaiian local grub.
+But plate lunch is quintessential Hawaiian cooking for the locals.

 The meat might be Portuguese sausage, breaded and fried Japanese-style katsu chicken or garlic shrimp.
 There’s a scoop of rice, always, with a little packet of soy or shoyu sauce and a scoop of oh-so-American macaroni salad.
 Plate lunch started as a cheap farm workers’ lunch; now it’s a fast-food standard.